-1. How long will it take to process the application?
+1. How long will it take to process the sponsorship application?

 The overseas-processing time of a refugee sponsorship application varies in different Canadian visa offices abroad.
-To find out about the average processing time at a specific visa office, visit the CIC website here.
+To find out about the average processing time at a specific Visa Office, visit the IRCC website.

-The Canadian government, similar to other states, conducts its own selection assessments.
-This means that, even if an individual is accepted as a refugee in need of resettlement by the UNCHR, they will still have to go through the same process with a visa officer overseas and could even be rejected.
+The Canadian government, conducts its own selection assessments.
+Even if an individual is accepted as a refugee in need of resettlement by the UNCHR, they will still have to go through the same process with a Visa Officer overseas and could even be rejected.

-This may differ based on circumstances at a visa office.
-The visa office will need to be informed of the need for an interpreter and the language (and dialect) before the interview.
-If no visa office employee can interpret, the visa office may receive the assistance of UNHCR or IOM employees (on occasion), and when this is also not possible may have to rely on relatives or friends of the refugee applicant, other refugees or a hired interpreter.
+This may differ based on circumstances at a Visa Office.
+The Visa Office will need to be informed of the need for an interpreter and the language (and dialect) before the interview.
+If no Visa Office employee can interpret, the Visa Office may receive the assistance of UNHCR or International Organization for Migration (IOM) employees.
+When this is not possible they may have to rely on relatives or friends of the refugee applicant, other refugees or a hired interpreter.

 4. How do we know if the refugee applicant has been accepted or not after the interview?

-If a refugee applicant is informed and/or given information by the Canadian visa officer on how to obtain a medical exam, it means that the interview was successful.
-The acceptance of their case now depends on successfully passing the medical, criminality and security checks (i.e.: admissibility criteria).
-The interviewing Canadian visa officer will inform the refugee applicant if the interview was not successful after the interview.
-The decision will be confirmed in a letter from the visa office.
+If a refugee applicant is informed and/or given information by the Canadian Visa Officer on how to obtain a medical exam, it means that the interview was successful.
+The acceptance of their case now depends on passing the medical, criminality and security checks (admissibility criteria).
+The interviewing Canadian Visa Officer will inform the refugee applicant if the interview was not successful after the interview.
+The decision will be confirmed in a letter from the Visa Office.

-Sponsored refugees who do not have sufficient funds to pay for their own flight may be eligible for a travel loan that is provided by the Canadian Government and issued by the IOM.
+Sponsored refugees who do not have enough money to pay for their own flight may be eligible for a travel loan provided by the Canadian Government and issued by the IOM.
 Sponsored refugees are responsible for paying back this loan once they have settled in Canada.